Ev3ryTh1ngN1c3/New-Note-Taker/README.md

   ## Description

-  An application to write & save notes
+  An application to write & save notes.

   ## Installation

   ## Usage

-  Open the Note Taker
+  Open the Note Taker.

-  Click on the link to the notes page
+  Click on the link to the notes page.

-  Enter a new note title & note’s text
+  Enter a new note title & note’s text.

-  Save or Clear notes
+  Save or Clear notes.

+  ## Project Motivation

+  An application with a db.json file on the back end used to store & retrieve notes using the fs module.

-  ## Contributing
+  ## What Was Learned

+  How to handle DELETE requests by adding the DELETE route to the application.

   ## Acknowledgements

   thank you to Thomas Calle : https://github.com/ThomasCalle